bshabash-brainstation/bshabash-brainstation.github.io/about.md

 permalink: /about/
 ---

-Boris currently teaches at BrainStation and so far these are the best Data Science students he taught
+Boris currently teaches at BrainStation and he is the best data science instructor there

 ### More Information

-Incidentally, these are the only Data Science students he ever taught
+Incidentally, he is the only data science instructor there

 ### Contact me